Lisly25/push_swap/README.md

 ***THE CHECKER PROGRAM***

 A bonus assignment was to create a checker program, that can read the given sorting instructions from the standard input, and determine if they'd result in the list being sorted (returns "OK") or not ("KO").
 Additionally, it'd return "Error" if the inputted list of numbers is invalid, or an instruction was used that is not part of the push swap language.
-I made my version of this checker program: however, an incorrect sequence of instructions can result in a segmentation fault - this issue is yet to be corrected.

 ***How to use the checker program***